wrench-project/wrench/doc/wrench_101.md

 Particular "log categories" can be toggled on and off.
 Log category names are attached to `*.cpp` files in the WRENCH and SimGrid code.
-Using the `--help-log-categories` option shows the entire log category hierarchy.
+Using the `--help-log-categories` command-line argument shows the entire log category hierarchy.
 For instance, there is a log category that is called `wms` for the WMS, i.e., those logging messages in the `wrench:WMS` class and a log category that is called `simple_wms` for logging message in the `wrench::SimpleWMS` class, which inherits from `wrench::WMS`.